raspberrypi/documentation/configuration/wireless/access-point-routed.md

 ### Configure the DHCP and DNS services for the wireless network

 The DHCP and DNS services are provided by `dnsmasq`.
-The default configuration file serves as a template for all possible configuration options, when we only need a few.
+The default configuration file serves as a template for all possible configuration options, whereas we only need a few.
 It is easier to start from an empty file.

 Rename the default configuration file and edit a new one: